BIO-DIKU/SeqScan/README.md

     $ seqscan -p 'p1=(A p2=0..4 GC p3=0..4 T)' \
               -f 'rescount(p1, G) + rescount(p1, C) >= 0.75 * length(p1)'

-## Compiling

-SeqScan compiles with C++11 support but has no dependencies on other external libraries.
-To prepare makefiles for release versions of the library and executable type:

-    $ mkdir build
-    $ cd build
-    $ cmake ../src

-After running '''make''', the static library will be in /build/libseqscan.a and the executable in build/seqscan.
-To prepare makefiles for debug versions type:

-    $ mkdir debug
-    $ cd debug
-    $ cmake -DCMAKE_BUILD_TYPE=Debug ../src

 ## Copyright